-To keep things simple, I mostly use the same rules of thumb for banks as I do for other companies.
-However, one difference does appear with return on assets, which replaces return on sales.
+To keep things simple I use the same rules of thumb for banks as I do for other companies:

 Additional ratios for banks

-So far we’ve updated some of the core metrics so they work for banks.
-In addition, I use some bank-specific ratios which help me assess the strength and profitability of a bank’s balance sheet, both of which are important factors given their highly leverage nature.
+So far we’ve looked at some tweaks to my core metrics so that they work for banks.
+In addition to these tweaks, I use a small number of additional measures just for banks, to help me assess a bank’s robustness and profitability, both of which are important factors given their highly leverage nature.

 Defensive value rule of thumb